39 Minima and Maxima

 39.3 Exercises

-Exercise 39.3 In Example 39.4, we showed that the minimum of i.i.d. exponential random variables also follows an exponential distribution.
+Exercise 39.3 (Maximum of i.i.d. exponentials) In Example 39.4, we stated that the minimum of i.i.d. exponential random variables also follows an exponential distribution.
 What about the maximum of i.i.d. exponential random variables?
 Calculate the PDF and determine if it is a named distribution?